Crime and joint working toolkit

 Local scheme to share intelligence between operators and regulators

-A police led forum, Gamblewatch, hosted by Merseyside Police and comprising local authorities, Gambling Commission and gambling operators meets quarterly to share intelligence.
+A police led forum, Gamblewatch, hosted by Merseyside Police and comprising local authorities, Gambling Commission, trade associations and gambling operators meets quarterly to share intelligence.

 For example, the forum was used to share information among partners and the gambling industry relating to dyed notes from a cash in transit robbery at a Merseyside retail park.